woernerm/fluent_anvil_copy/README.md

 will contain the desired translation corresponding to the message id `"deadline-in-the-past"` as defined earlier.

-Multiple validation steps can be combined during initialization by alternately providing validation function and Fluent message id like this:
+Multiple validation steps can be chained by alternately providing validation function and Fluent message id during initialization of the Validator class like this:
 ```py
 from fluent_anvil.lib import Validator